OWASP/www-chapter-portland-me/index.md

 ---

 layout: col-sidebar
-title: OWASP maine
+title: OWASP Portland, Maine
 tags: maine
 level: 3
 region: North America

 ---
-Welcome to the Maine chapter homepage.
+Welcome to the Portland, Maine chapter homepage.
 The chapter leaders are [John Ellingsworth](mailto://john.ellingsworth@owasp.org), [Scott Ellis](mailto://scott.ellis@owasp.org) and
 [Joe LeBeau](mailto://joe.lebeau@owasp.org).

-Join our Maine Chapter email list for OWASP Foundation and chapter communications:
+Join our Portland, Maine Chapter email list for OWASP Foundation and chapter communications:
 [maine-chapter@owasp.org](https://groups.google.com/a/owasp.org/forum/#!forum/maine-chapter)

 #### Call For Speakers

-With the Maine chapter, we aim to organize at least 4 local chapter meetings per year.
-If you would like to present a talk on Application Security at future OWASP Maine Chapter events, feel free to reach out to us and let us know - we'd love to have you join us!
+With the Portland, Maine chapter, we aim to organize at least 4 local chapter meetings per year.
+If you would like to present a talk on Application Security at future OWASP Portland, Maine Chapter events, feel free to reach out to us and let us know - we'd love to have you join us!
 [Meetup.com](https://www.meetup.com/OWASP-Maine/)

 Next Meeting/Event(s)
 ---------------------